 How is this possible?

-It is entirely based on the learning component described by Skinner where students are asked to complete "small" steps - steps in which they will be successful - on a daily basis.
+It is entirely based on the learning component described by Skinner where students are asked to complete "small steps" - steps in which they will be successful - on a daily basis.
 After a large series of small steps, the student has traveled a vast academic distance.
-The Organic students at Lee University were given a few "small" steps to complete on the first day of the first semester and on most other days throughout the academic year.
-Only the students who were not willing to "work" (i.e. take a step that there is no doubt they have the ability to complete) failed to complete the class.
+The Organic students at Lee University were given a few "small steps" to complete on the first day of the first semester and on most other days throughout the academic year.
+Students that failed the TRQ part of the class were simply not willing to "work" . . . . they refused to take a step that can be completed (and awarded full credit) in one of three ways . . . . everyone is successful.

 In 2011 - 2012, TRQs were used by 78 students in a 6th grade math class for 20% of the instructional time - the teacher condensed her previous classroom activities into the remaining 80%.
-On average, the students showed a 12.8 percentile increase in the state's end-of-class exam (TCAP).
-The fourth row in the image (right) shows that 43.7% of the students arriving from the 5th grade were classified as Proficient / Advanced, the remaining 57% were Basic or Below Basic.
-After using the TRQs for their 6th grade year, 63.4% of these test students performed at the Proficient / Advanced level on this exam - an increase of 19.7%.
+On average, the 78 students showed a 12.8 percentile increase in the state's end-of-class exam (TCAP).
+The fourth row in the image (right) shows that 43.7% of the students arriving from the 5th grade were classified as Proficient / Advanced , the remaining 56.3% were Basic or Below Basic .
+After using the Math TRQs for their 6th grade year, 63.4% of these test students performed at the Proficient / Advanced level on this exam - an increase of 19.7%.
 As expected, the improvement in TCAP was most noticeable for the Below Basic (+26.5 %-ile) and Basic (+16.5 %-ile) math students.

 Also in 2011 - 2012 and again in 2012 - 2013 at OMS, the TRQs were used in a "Response To Intervention (RTI)" class comprised of only Basic Math Students as determined by their previous year's TCAP score in Math.
-In addition to their daily 90-minute Math class, students attended the RTI class for 45 minutes every day for 1 semester (there were ~ 140 students in RTI classes each semester).
-Of the 557 RTI students in 2011 - 2013, 197 students (35.4 %) moved up to the Proficient / Advanced level on the state's TCAP exam.
+In addition to their daily 90-minute Math class, students attended the RTI class for 45 minutes every day for 1 semester where they exclusively used TRQs.
+There were ~ 140 students in RTI classes each semester . . . . of the 557 RTI students in 2011 - 2013, 197 students (35.4 %) moved up to the Proficient / Advanced level on the state's TCAP exam.

 Mongolian Language Study